dendronhq/catalogue-open-pkm/vault/pkm.md

 It is a work in progress.

-If you would like to contribute to the guide, you can find instructions to do so [[here|pkm.contribute]]
+If you would like to contribute to the guide, you can find instructions to do so [[here|pkm.about]]

 All content on this site is licensed under the [Creative Commons Attribution 4.0 International](https://github.com/open-guides/og-aws/blob/master/LICENSE.txt)